 The Consumer Foundation, a registered charity, is one of the ways we can achieve that.

 To fund research projects and education programmes that ensure the welfare of consumers and raise public awareness of consumer issues

-- to support and fund representations to organisations and agencies on issues of importance to consumers
+To promote change by presenting cases and evidence to organisations and agencies on issues that matter to consumers

-If you wish to make an ongoing donation or bequest to the Foundation, please contact:
+To make an ongoing donation or bequest to the Consumer Foundation, please contact: